clarkfitzg/phd_research/milestones/proposals.md

 get parallelism is through multiple clients: https://www.percona.com/blog/2014/01/07/increasing-slow-query-performance-with-parallel-query-execution/

+In my experience most data analysis R code reads all the data into memory, and then computes on it.
+One related thing I've been particularly interested in is taking R code that assumes data will fit into memory, and then modifying it to process data that won't fit into memory.

-## 2. Examine large corpus of code
+## 3. Examine large corpus of code

-For this milestone I would systematically examine a more extensive corpus of R code to detect and quantify empirical patterns in how programmers use various idioms and language features that are or are not amenable to parallelization.
+__Outcome__: _Quantify empirical patterns in how programmers use various idioms and language features that are more or less amenable to parallelization_

 If we can show that some fraction of the code can potentially benefit from a particular code analysis / transformation then this demonstrates relevance.

 ### Prerequisites

+Jan Vitek's group has done quite a bit of work in this area, and I may be able to borrow all or part of their corpus.

-The data structure for parallelism would be very useful, because it more systematically describes the structure in the code that I'm looking for compared to ad hoc methods like "grep".
+The data structure for parallelism would be very useful, because it more systematically describes the structure in the code compared to ad hoc methods like `grep`.

-### What to look for
+### Description

+We would look for usage of the following functions:

 __apply functions__ This is the set of functions in base R that can be readily parallelized.
 It includes `apply, lapply, sapply, tapply, vapply,